Data-driven prediction and origin identification of epidemics in population networks: Appendix

-To demonstrate the robustness of the method, each group has different transition rates between the subpopulations.
-The susceptible, infective, and removed populations have the same transition rate of 0.4 between Group I and Group II (corresponding to the edge connecting nodes 14 and nodes 21); the transition rates between Group II and Group III (connecting nodes 25 and 31 and nodes 26 and 31) are 0.2 for all populations.
-The rates $(\lambda_{i,j},\eta_{i,j}, g_{i,j})$ between edges in Group I and in Group II are selected randomly from the sets $\{(0,2,0.05,0.1),(0.1,0.1,0.2) \}$ and $\{(0.15,0.2,0.1),(0.3,0.1,0.1) \}$, respectively.
-Finally, Group III has uniform rates of 0.05.
+Transition rates were chosen to vary among groups in the three-group network in order to test the robustness of our approach to nonuniform rates.
+Populations moved between Group I and Group II (via the edge connecting node 14 to node 21) at a rate of 0.4, while the transition rate between Group II and Group III (via the edges connecting node 31 to nodes 25 and 26) was 0.2.
+Rates $(\lambda_{i,j},\eta_{i,j}, g_{i,j})$ within Group I were selected randomly to be either (0,2,0.05,0.1) or (0.1,0.1,0.2), those for Group II were selected randomly to be either (0.15,0.2,0.1) or (0.3,0.1,0.1), and Group III had uniform rates of 0.05.